AcuteBlock/lucrative/README.md

 # Lucrative ($LUCR)

-Welcome to the official repository for **Lucrative ($LUCR)** — a 100% fair launch, multichain meme token with a focus on transparency, community, and utility.
+Welcome to the official repository for **Lucrative ($LUCR)** — **Solana’s First Luxury Coin.**
+Fair launch, fixed supply, and community-driven growth with a focus on precision, scarcity, and exclusivity.

+---

 ## 🌐 Live Website
 The official $LUCR landing page is hosted here: